 In 25-cards deck, maximum hand size is 7 cards.
 In 55-cards deck, maximum hand size is 8 cards.
 In 75-cards deck, maximum hand size is 10 cards.
 In 115-cards deck, maximum hand size is 12 cards.

 Harmful is a designation for event cards that have detrimental effects on one or more players in the game.
-These types of events can be negated through the use of Calm (400/3rd), or any other card whose special power negates harmful events.
+These types of events can be negated through the use of cards whose special power negates harmful events.

 This is a type of champion whose icon gives them the ability to use unarmed combat cards.

 A holding is attached to a realm during phase 2 of a player's turn.
 A holding must be from the same world as the realm unless otherwise stated by a special power.
-For example, a DARK SUN holding can only be placed on a DARK SUN realm.
+For example, a Frozen Fire holding can only be placed on a Frozen Fire realm.
 It could not be placed on a realm with any other world logo.
 In most cases, the power of the holding can only be used when the realm it's attached to is being attacked.

 Bloodborns are a special kind of champions or allies.
 There are 2 types: Bloodborns and Holy Bloodborns, and it is designated in a card's text box.
 Bloodborns and Holy Bloodborn gain different bonuses or penalties on other cards' special powers.
 They can be of any type, but most of them are monsters.